jellyfin/jellyfin.org/docs/general/administration/hardware-acceleration/intel-hwa-tutorial.md

 The official Docker image comes with all necessary user mode Intel media drivers and the OpenCL runtime.

-What you need to do is pass the host's `render`group id to Docker and modify the configurations to meet your requirements.
+What you need to do is pass the host's `render` group id to Docker and modify the configurations to meet your requirements.

-1. Query the `render` and `video` groups id on the host system and use it in Docker cli or docker-compose file.
+1. Query the ids of the  `render` and `video` groups on the host system and use it in the Docker CLI or docker-compose file:

    :::note